A Cinematic Tour

-Travel from charming hamlet to quaint village on a six-day film odyssey around the shore.
-See the sights, eat at restaurants, and experience great theaters—it’s a scenic northern Michigan adventure that will drive home just what makes this region the most glorious place on earth for film lovers.
+Travel from charming hamlet to quaint village on a five-day film odyssey around the shore.
+See the sights, try a new restaurant, and experience great theaters—it’s a scenic Northern Michigan adventure that will drive home just what makes this region the most glorious place on earth for film lovers.

-Best of all, get six films under your belt before the festival even begins, and ease your schedule gridlock!
+Best of all, get four films under your belt before the festival even begins, and ease your schedule gridlock!

-Tickets for Movies Around the Bay will go on sale to Friends of the Film Festival on Sunday, July 13 and to the public on Wednesday, July 16 at 12 noon at the main festival box office (201 E. Front St.) and online, only.
+Important Ticketing Info: Tickets for Movies Around the Bay will go on sale to Friends of the Film Festival on Sunday, July 9 and to the public on Wednesday, July 12 at 12 noon at the main festival box office and online, only.
 Remaining tickets will then be made available for purchase at the door on the day of each individual event.
 Cash only please.

 The Historic Vogue Theatre of Manistee